 Yellow-Orange Pigmented Vegetables & Fruit

-Beta-carotene is another widely studied carotenoid found in yellow and orange pigmented vegetables.
-Beta-carotene is a precursor to Vitamin A as the body must convert it to retinol, it’s usable form in the body.
-However, dogs have a very low conversion rate and cats are unable to convert beta-carotene to retinol but they still gain the antioxidant benefits provided by beta-carotene.
+Beta-carotene is another widely studied carotenoid found in yellow and orange pigmented vegetables and is a precursor to Vitamin A. The body must convert Beta-carotene to the useable form of retinol.
+While dogs have a very low conversion rate and cats are unable to convert beta-carotene to retinol, they can still gain the antioxidant benefits provided by beta-carotene.

 Produce options include carrots, sweet potato, winter squash, summer squash, yellow/orange sweet peppers, mango, papaya, banana, pineapple, and citrus.

 Green fruits and vegetables are rich in lutein, isothiocyanates, and isoflavones.
 Dark leafy greens such as kale contain over 50 phytonutrients, including kaempferol and quercetin.
 Kaempferol is an antioxidant shown to protect the body against cancer-promoting free radicals and quercetin is an antioxidant flavonoid also shown to protect the body against free radicals.

 Produce options include kale, spinach, chard, asparagus, broccoli, snap beans, zucchini, avocado, bok choy, cucumber, honeydew melon, kiwi, and lime.